adasprilla/TouchPad-Gestures/README.md

    Also paste the output from steps 3 and 4 above.
    If appropriate, paste the output of `libinput-gestures -l` to show what gestures you have configured.
+   If your device is not being recognised by `libinput-gestures` at all, paste the output of `libinput list-devices` (`libinput-list-devices` on libinput < v1.8).

 ### LICENSE